 – If your use case is daily browsing on public networks and you want a low-friction privacy boost, Edge Secure Network could be enough.

 – If you want to protect all your devices and applications, especially on Windows, invest in a reputable full VPN.
+Is windscribe vpn safe to use and how safe is windscribe vpn for privacy, security, streaming, and torrenting in 2026

 How to set up a full Windows VPN: a quick, practical guide